cs-course-stu/CS3245-NUS-HW2/src/README.txt

 description of each file.
 Make sure your submission's files are named and formatted correctly.

+* inverted_index.py: The file contains the InvertedIndex class which helps to build, load and dump the inverted index.
+* search_index.py: The file contains the SearchEngine class which helps to search the result of the boolean expression query.
+* index.py: The file in this assignment using InvertedIndex to build index and dump to file.
+* search.py: The file in this assignment using SearchEngine to get the result of the boolean expression query.
+* README.txt: This file contains this sentence which give an overview of this assignment.

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.